Spearfoot/disk-burnin-and-testing/README.md

 4. Run SMART short test
 5. Run SMART extended test

 I often skip the second step ("2.
-Run SMART extended test"); you can do the same by deleting or commenting out that line in the script.
+Run SMART extended test"); you can do the same by deleting or commenting out the call to ``run_extended_test`` at line 324 in the script.

 The script sleeps after starting each SMART test, using a duration based on the polling interval reported by the disk, and adding an additional delay to account for discrepancies.